nodejs/node/doc/api/console.markdown

 ```

 While the API for the `Console` class is designed fundamentally around the
-Web browser `console` object, the `Console` in Node.js is *not* intended to
+browser `console` object, the `Console` in Node.js is *not* intended to
-duplicate the browsers functionality exactly.
+duplicate the browser's functionality exactly.

 ## Asynchronous vs Synchronous Consoles